AudioCommons/audiocommons.github.io/team/index.md

 # Consortium

-The Audio Commons consortium is formed by leading research institutes in sound and music computing and key players in the creative industries.
+The original AudioCommons project consortium was formed by leading research institutes in sound and music computing and key players in the creative industries.
 Academic partners include the [Music Technology Group](http://mtg.upf.edu) from Universitat Pompeu Fabra (MTG, project coordinator), the [Centre for Digital Music](http://c4dm.eecs.qmul.ac.uk) from Queen Mary University of London (C4DM), and three research groups from University of Surrey: the [Centre for Vision, Speech and Signal Processing](http://www.cvssp.org) (CVSSP), the [Institute of Sound Recording](http://iosr.surrey.ac.uk) (IoSR) and the [Surrey Business School](http://www.surrey.ac.uk/business-school).
 On the industry side, the Audio Commons consortium includes [Jamendo](http://www.jamendo.com) (one of the biggest platforms for sharing independent Creative Commons music), [AudioGaming](http://www.audiogaming.net) (an innovative company developing next generation audio tools for sound designers and video game developers), and [Waves](http://www.waves.com) (world's leading developer of audio DSP solutions for the professional, broadcast, and consumer electronics audio markets).
-What follows is a list of key people behind the Audio Commons consortium:
+What follows is a list of key people behind the AudioCommons consortium:

 <table class="table table-striped table-hover">
     <thead><tr><th>Name</th><th>Affiliation</th><th>Site/contact</th><th></th></tr></thead>